Insight: Catch me if you can - oil sanctions against Iran

 In its search for new outlets, Tehran is also courting smaller Asian countries that may have been neglected.
 For example, Iran is offering to supply Pakistan with 80,000 bpd on a three-month deferred payment plan.

-The offer came just after Pakistani officials revealed Iran had asked to import a million tons of wheat in a barter deal.
+The offer came just after Pakistani officials revealed Iran had asked to import a million tonnes of wheat in a barter deal.

 Iran has also held talks with South Africa about the possibility of salting barrels away in storage tanks at Saldanha Bay, say industry sources with knowledge of the talks.